ayaahmed20018414/System-Verilog-verification-Environment-for-ALU-Project/README.md

 ![image](https://github.com/ayaahmed20018414/System-Verilog-verification-Environment-for-ALU-Project/assets/82789012/fa2a4363-d146-4a89-a2ad-adb77a507569)

                                                       coverage after exclude value of 7 from coverage and it will be 100%.

 7. Environment class

 In Environment class, I will create one object from all previous classes and create three mailboxes to synchronize communication between them.
 In Environment class there are 3 tasks pre_test(), test(), post_test().
 In pre_test() task I will run function reset exists in driver to be sure that before I start my test that the design’s reset has been asserted before.
 Then task test () will be started to run which will run 5 parallel tasks together for each class in the Environment (generator main task, driver main task, monitor main task, scoreboard main task and sample_task for coverpoints class).
 Finally, I will run function post_test() to trigger that the generator have finished its function through ended Event then check that the no_transactions in driver is equal to repeat_count in generator and also will check that no_transactions in scoreboard is equal to repeat_count in generator to check that the test is ended.

+8. Test module

+In test module, Environment class is created and given to it repeat_count to specify number of generated stimuluses that I want to give to the design.